aebarthyi/CSE293_AB_OL/hw1/README.md

 - ...
 ```

+If you are feeling stuck, feel free to take a look at this provided Verilog Template project: <https://github.com/sifferman/verilog_template>.
+However, the more you set up on your own, the more comfortable you will become with debugging tools.

 ## Step 1 -- UART Echo

 In this step, you should get a basic example of UART working.